 I achieved the much coveted Registered Membership of the Society of Garden Designers (MSGD) but mostly I loved to see the way that having that new and beautiful natural space enhanced people’s lives and wellbeing.

-Over time, however, I began to work on very high budget projects and these took their toll as I began to lose sleep over the project management side of things.
-I reluctantly decided to change career, and with my personal experience of the enormous benefits of therapy, to train as an integrative humanistic therapist.
+Over time, however, I began to work on very high budget projects and these took their toll as I lost sleep over the project management side of things.
+Reluctantly I decided to change career, and with my personal experience of the enormous benefits of therapy, trained as an integrative humanistic therapist.

-Several years later, now qualified and accredited, I accepted my last garden design job and started a therapy practice where I specialised in supporting women to find space for themselves in their lives.
+Several years later, now qualified and accredited, I started a therapy practice and often found myself supporting women to find space for themselves in their lives.

-More recently, following a bout of serious ill health and in search of sustainable work, I have created Growthfully as a way to support women to make and care for a garden as a way to make space for themselves and enhance their mental health.
-The importance of my garden in my own life inspires me to help others create theirs.
+More recently, following a bout of serious ill health, I created Growthfully as a way to support women to make and care for a garden and create space for themselves, like me, in the process.

 Although I no longer offer project management I love to create gardens and offer design services, knowledge and support.

 My ‘little black book’ and long knowledge of the industry enables me to direct you to the best services around for plants, furniture, landscaping and more as you wish.